MercuryPay/HostedCheckout.ObjC/README.md

 ##Step 1: Initialize Payment

-To simplify our Web service calls we have created an HCMercuryHelper library to submit, process, and parse the responses.
+To simplify our web service calls we have created an HCMercuryHelper library to submit, process, and parse the responses.

 ###Submit: Build Request with Key Value Pairs